dakra137/PropertyShop/README.md

 Easy, isn't it?

-## Module summary example using all the functions and methods
+## Module quick summary example using all the functions and methods

 ```python
 from PropertyShop import PropertyShopFactory